geosolutions-it/MapStore2/docs/user-guide/application-context.md

 ## Configure Plugins

 This wizard step allows to select the extensions that will be available in the context viewer: the user of a context will use only the plugins enabled by the administrator.
-Within this wizard step, all the available plugins in MapStore are available in the left side list ready to be selected for the context .
+Within this wizard step, all the available plugins in MapStore are present in the left side list ready to be selected for the context .
 The right side list contains the list of plugins selected by the administrator for the context.

 <img src="../img/application-context/stepthree.jpg" class="ms-docimage" style="max-width:500px;"/>

-Through the central vertical bar the administrator can select the plugins to include in the context viewer by moving the plugins from the **Available Plugins**  list to the **Enabled Plugins** list.
+Through the central vertical bar the administrator can select the plugins to include in the context viewer by moving them from the **Available Plugins**  list to the **Enabled Plugins** list.

 <img src="../img/application-context/stepthree-bar.jpg" class="ms-docimage" style="max-width:500px;"/>